Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Conclusions

 \section{\textbf{Conclusions}}

 Using a combination of a Bayesian framework and numerical-relativity simulations, we have shown the dramatic importance of an accurate treatment of thermal effects in the post-merger GW emission of BNS mergers.
 We have found that, for all EoSs and source inclinations considered, self-consistent ``tabulated'' implementations lead to modifications of the post-merger GW emission with respect to simplified ``hybrid'' approaches that are observable with a detector network formed by three Cosmic Explorers, for sources at distances $d_L \leq 50$ Mpc.
 In particular, for inclinations $\iota \leq 0.8$, consistent with GW170817, the differences are visible for distances $d_L \leq 150$ Mpc, with the exception of the \texttt{DD2} EoS.
-Out of the four EoSs considered and within the limitations of our simulations, the post-merger GW signal of the \texttt{HShen} EoS is the most influenced by a ``hybrid'' implementation of thermal effects.
+Out of the four EoSs considered and within the limitations of our simulations, the post-merger GW signal of the \texttt{HShen} EoS is the most influenced by a hybrid implementation of thermal effects. {To probe the robustness of our results we used two hybrid implementations, using a piecewise regression as in~\cite{2021JOSS....6.3859P} with seven or ten polytropic pieces~\citep{Read:2008iy}.
+While the corresponding waveforms may show significant mismatches compared to those using seven pieces, our qualitative findings remain unchanged (see Appendix~\ref{Appendix}).}

 We note that our results rather underestimate the importance of a self-consistent implementation of thermal effects, as we perform inference on parameters that are expected to be accurately constrained from the long inspiral signal, like sky-location or source orientation.
 This allows hybrid models to exploit parameter degeneracies to achieve higher Bayesian evidences than they would do otherwise, if such parameters were accurately constrained through the inspiral signal.